Glutaric Acidemia, Type II (GA-2)

 This condition is also known as: glutaric acidemia type II, electron transfer flavoprotein deficiency, EMA ETFA deficiency, ETFDH deficiency, ethylmalonic-adipicaciduria, MAD, MADD, multiple acyl-CoA dehydrogenase deficiency, and multiple FAD dehydrogenase deficiency.

 To learn more about Glutaric acidemia, type II, visit Screening, Technology, and Research in Genetics (STAR-G): Glutaric acidemia, type 2 and Baby's First Test: Glutaric acidemia, type 2.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.